bquast/decompr/examples/index.md

   feature: shipping-train.jpg
 ---

+# Installation
+You can install the latest **stable** version from [CRAN](http://cran.r-project.org/web/packages/decompr/index.html).

+{% highlight r linenos %}
+install.packages("decompr")
+{% endhighlight %}

+There is a video briefly expaining how to perform this in RStudio.

+<iframe width="560" height="315" src="//www.youtube.com/embed/pdYJ2QjNiY8" frameborder="0" allowfullscreen></iframe>

+# Usage
+These YouTube videos give a brief introduction into the usage of the package.

+<iframe width="560" height="315" src="//www.youtube.com/embed/hg6TyqapYtc" frameborder="0" allowfullscreen></iframe>

-The usage is described in the R documentation included in the package.
+The usage is also described in the R documentation included in the package.

 {% highlight r linenos %}
 # load the package